jamornsriwasansak/wurstrenderer/README.md

 ## Flatland?:
 Flatland is the world where two-dimensional creatures live in.
 It is quite useful for understanding complicated algorithms.
 It also support a few 2d integrators as well.
-It simply takes the 3d scene and automatically take a slice along Z-Axis to create 2d scene.
+It simply takes the 3d scene and automatically take a slice along Z-Axis to create a 2d scene.
 * Flatland Path Tracing
 * Flatland PSSMLT